OctopusDeploy/docs/docs/installation/installing-tentacles/polling-tentacles.md

 ---

-When installing a Tentacle, you will be asked to choose how Tentacle will communicate with the Octopus server.
-In **polling** mode, Tentacle will poll the Octopus server periodically to check whether there are any tasks for it to perform.
+When installing a Tentacle, you will be asked to choose how Tentacle will communicate with the Octopus server.Â InÂ **polling**Â mode, Tentacle will poll the Octopus server periodically to check whether there are any tasks for it to perform.
 Polling mode is the opposite to [listening mode](/docs/home/installation/installing-tentacles/listening-tentacles.md). *In polling mode, Octopus is the TCP server, and Tentacle is the TCP client.*

 ![](/docs/images/3048113/5865875.png)